The Long Way to a Small, Angry Planet

 I started reading the book because I was curious about where the plot was heading.
 Then when it ended I realized I had stopped caring that much about what the end would be.
 Make no mistake, there's a plot there, and it's good enough.
 It was not a story that made you stop and think, nor was it hard to follow, but it was a good space adventure.

 But, what drew me in was that this book felt like that Mos Eisley cantina, filled with weird and wondrous creatures.
 Just like in Star Wars, the creatures where not alien as such.
 They where totally relatable, and mostly funny and exotic suits.
 Sure, you could say that they where not believable as aliens, but I don't think that was the idea anyway.
 This was a book about strangers coming together and their relationships developing in interesting directions.
-Frankly, I would …
+Frankly, I …

 Optimistic sci fi about a long journey and chosen family